onera/Broadcast/docs/source/tutorialbl.rst

    extraporder = 2   # extrapolation order for outflow

-Select the equations/type of numerical scheme to use: *polar* for axisymmetric, *nowall* for general cartesian configuration and default one for a flat plate:
+Select the equations/type of numerical scheme to use: *polar* for axisymmetric, *nowall* for general cartesian configuration and default one for an adiabatic flat plate:

 .. code-block:: python